How to Choose (and Hopefully Never Use) a Fire Extinguisher in Your Camper Van

 And for my beloved Westfalia, which is in fact like another member of the family …

 Small handheld extinguishers are available in a variety of types and sizes, each designed for a particular purpose, specified by a series of numbers & letter designations.
-Fortunately, you can choose an extinguisher for your VW Westfalia, camper van, or other small RV by these numbers.
+Fortunately, you can use these numbers to choose an extinguisher for your VW Westfalia, camper van, or other small RV.

 What do the letters and numbers on the fire extinguisher mean?